-To learn more about the benefits of Geofoam International Bridge Abutment Fill, call today + 1 844-773-3626
+To learn more about the benefits of Geofoam International in Road Construction, call today: 844-773-3626

 The expanded polystyrene material that makes up EPS geofoam block allows it to be ultra-lightweight yet strong.
 One of the major applications that foam block material is used for is to support bridge construction.
 Geofoam blocks have a high compressive resistance rate which makes it perfect to support oncoming traffic and the repeated stress and compression that takes place on structures like bridges.

 Foam insulation blocks can be layered and shaped to create bridge abutments and provides a sturdy foundation that’s both cost-effective and more optimal than other traditional fill materials such as soil, concrete and rocks.